Russian wheat prices down after two weeks of growth

 Russian livestock producers sent a letter to the government last week saying that a grain export quota, proposed by the agriculture ministry at 15 million tonnes for Feb.
 15-June 30, could stabilise the domestic wheat market but would not be enough to drive the prices down.

 The letter proposed reintroducing an export tax for wheat, which is currently at a zero level, Sovecon said.
-The government or the agriculture ministry are yet to reply on it.
+The government or the agriculture ministry are yet to reply on it.-Reuters

-Sovecon also said there are market rumours that the ministry could offer subsidies to the flour millers.

-Russian farmers sowed a record area of 19.2 million hectares with winter grains despite dry weather, Sovecon said, adding that sowings were in bad shape in many regions.